 Because Conservation Volunteers’ work brings us into contact with so many people on a daily basis, we can offer support to ‘heritage-keepers’ all over New Zealand, Australia, and beyond.
 By working with other cultural organisations that need volunteer support, we create mutually beneficial heritage partnerships that strengthen communities’ connections with their own heritage and those of their neighbours.
-We also work with indigenous people and organisations to help look after their cultural heritage, including the environmental heritage that is inextricably linked to culture and country.
+We also work with indigenous people and organisations to help look after their cultural heritage, including the environmental heritage that is intrinsically linked to culture within our country.

 Help us conserve our heritage